How do I apply for financial aid?

 Your financial aid package

-A financial aid award letter outlining the financial aid included in your package will be prepared for you and made available on-line on Montclair State University’s Enrollment Services for Students (WESS).
+A financial aid award letter outlining the financial aid included in your package will be prepared for you and made available on-line on Montclair State University’s Enrollment Services for Students (WESS Spring 2016 and prior) or NEST (Fall 2016 and beyond).
 This notice will include general information about each award offered and instructions for rejecting each awards you do not want.
 Some awards (e.g., parent loans (PLUS)) may require supplemental applications.

 When you receive your Student Aid Report, you may see the following message on the comments page: